-Unfortunately, though the ride is colorful and kinetic, it suffers from shortchanged storytelling and several sections that feel unfinished.
+Unfortunately, though the ride is colorful and kinetic, it suffers from shortchanged storytelling and several sections that feel unfinished, which a 2014 upgrade attempted to remedy with a revised finale.
 While it's a welcome addition to DCA's short roster of kid-friendly indoor rides, anyone expecting a modern-day classic to compete with Haunted Mansion and Pirates of the Caribbean (as the reported $100-million budget might suggest) will come away sorely disappointed.

 Pleasant but underwhelming.